OpenWaterAnalytics/epanet-dev/README.md

 ./run-epanet3 input.inp report.txt
 ```
 ### Windows & Visual Studio
+To build using CMake on Windows, make sure that CMake is installed and
+accessible from the system PATH.
+Typing `cmake` at a command prompt should
+result in a message from the program and not an error like " 'cmake' is not
+recognized ...".
+By default, CMake uses the latest version of
 [Visual Studio](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx)
 to build projects on Windows.
 Visual Studio 2015 does not install C++
 development tools by default.
 Instructions for adding them are
 [here](https://blogs.msdn.microsoft.com/vcblog/2015/07/24/setup-changes-in-visual-studio-2015-affecting-c-developers/).
+To build the project, open a developer command prompt for VS 2015, navigate
+to the project root directory, and follow the following commands.

 ```
 mkdir build && cd build